- Cycle the quiet back roads of the Loire Valley, the "Garden of France"

 Airfare to Paris, transfer to Blois on Day 1 and from Saumur on Day 6, lunches, alcoholic/non-alcoholic beverages, gratuities, travel insurance, laundry expenses and items of a personal nature.

 This trip is rated Moderate .
 All participants should be comfortable riding on a variety of surfaces including paved and gravel bike paths, city streets with vehicle traffic, country back roads and dirt trails.
 Participants should have cycling experience that includes shifting gears, braking, riding in groups and riding safety, in addition to being comfortable riding for 4-5 hours per day.
 The terrain in the Loire Valley is relatively flat; however we will encounter rolling hills and steeper hills in some places.
 A regular conditioning program beginning at least 2-3 months prior to departure is recommended consisting of cycling (with some hill work), walking/running and a daily stretching regimen.
 Ensuring you are comfortable in the saddle for daily rides of 24-39 miles will greatly enhance your ability to fully enjoy all this adventure has to offer.
-There is vehicle support for riders on this trip and all luggage is transported from hotel to hotel each day.
+We cycle directly to/from our hotel each day, with all guest luggage transported by our van, which has room for a maximum of two riders (and their bikes) who wish to take a break from riding.

 The climate in the Loire Valley is temperate, with some periods of high heat and humidity during mid-summer months.
 Generally, daytime temperatures average 70-80° F with evenings dropping into the 60s.
 High humidity can compound the challenge of mid-summer heat.
 Although this region of France typically records the lowest amount of annual rainfall, some showers are a possibility so effective raingear is a necessity.